Penn Valley, Pennsylvania: Infrastructure

 Lower Merion Township maintains its recycling and refuse burning center at the foot of Woodbine Avenue in Penn Valley, just beyond the limits of Belmont Hills, the easternmost section of the township that slopes down to the Schuylkill River, flanked by Fairmount Park.

 Police and public works are managed in the Lower Merion Township Office Building at 75 East Montgomery Avenue in Ardmore.

 Penn Valley is served admirably by the Lower Merion School District, headquartered at the bend of Montgomery Avenue in Ardmore where it meets Church Road, across from Lower Merion High School's Hap Arnold Field.

 Train stations

-The Narberth train station is located a scant mile from the "business district" of Penn Valley on Montgomery Avenue; Merion and Ardmore stations are roughly three miles to the east and west of the district, respectively.
+The Narbeth train station is located a scant mile from the "business district" of Penn Valley on Montgomery Avenue; Merion and Ardmore stations are roughly three miles to the east and west of the district, respectively.
 All three have heated, enclosed waiting areas, public restrooms, and pay phones.
 Taxi service is summoned by telephone.
 Approximately 10% of Penn Valley's residents take the train to work.